 Tips for Building a Financial Plan for Retirement

 - If this undertaking seems a bit too arduous for your financial management abilities, meeting with a fiduciary financial advisor could be a great shortcut.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with financial advisors who serve your area.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Although many people have some form of retirement savings, many don’t have a clear plan for the future that surrounds these funds.
 This can be extremely dangerous, as it can be tough to then judge whether or not you’re saving enough to cover your retirement costs.
 Instead, be as exact as possible in determining what you want to achieve in retirement and what it will likely cost to get there.